 Pre-pandemic, our workforce was already struggling.
 Stagnant wages never able to keep up with costs of living.
 If only minimum wage increased 3% a year like real estates does!
 Or at the very least based on a tiny fraction of local real estate prices.

 Decades ago, the benefit of a minimum wage job was the stability of its hours, not to mention a greatly reduced cost of living in the past.
-Since jobs were largely offering the minimum amount required, then at least they were thankful to the employees willing to work.
-When I was 18 years old there seemed to be a sort of respect for those individuals willing to work for the minimum, today it feels like there almost contention for the work force.
+Since jobs were largely offering the minimum amount required, there seemed to be more gratitude that the employees willing to work for that amount.
+Yet today it feels like there's almost contention for the work force.

-Over time, less and less minimum wage workers were given stable hours and now today fewer and fewer workers are even informed as to how many hours they were allowed to work from week to week.
+Over time, less and less minimum wage workers were given stable hours and now today fewer and fewer workers are even informed as to how many hours theyre allowed to work from week to week.
 I can clearly remember working for a boat company in Ny, Ny where my hours were punished because of a miscommunication on the part of the scheduler.
 That was my last day.

 More than any other class of individuals, employees have it pretty rough today.
 With many of us suffering from “covid depression/anger” many businesses have had to put up signs in haste asking customers to please be patient with the employees that did show up.

 And now today we struggle to get employees back to work.
-When it came to pandemic struggles, it’s a bit difficult to deeply look at results of republican states opening up early and ending unemployment to force people back to work, but it that republicans generally saw a 20% increase in their labor force yet at a heavy price in Covid related deaths.
+When it came to pandemic struggles, it’s a bit difficult to deeply look at results of republican states opening up early and ending unemployment to force people back to work, yet republicans generally saw a 20% increase in their labor force yet at a heavy price in Covid related deaths.
 For example, Florida accounts for 6% of the nations population but had 18% of our recent Covid related deaths.

-Generally, the best way will tend to be somewhere in the middle of each aisle, if we could only figure out how to work together again.
+Generally, the best way forward will tend to be somewhere in the middle of each aisle, if we could only figure out how to work together again.

-There are a few key things an employee today has to master.
+In general, there are a few key things an employee has to master today.

 Beginning with the story of the samurai, and learning to not care so much what others or management is saying about you and fight to give it your peaceful best, regardless of how much time you plan to remain.